sandipsahoo2k2/my/articles/engineering/ds/lru_cache.md

 * If the number of keys exceeds the capacity from this operation, evict the least recently used key.
 * The functions get and put must each run in O(1) average time complexity.

 In Java there is an implementation of HashMap which is **_LinkedHashMap_** has this support already.
-Even in an interview environment if time / interviewer permits speak about it and use it too.
-Look at the method **_removeEldestEntry_** implementation in below example.
-Also see the constructor last parameter **accessOrder** - the ordering mode - true for access-order, false for insertion-order .
+Even in an interview environment if time/interviewer permits speak about it and use it too.
+Look at the method **_removeEldestEntry_** implementation in the below example.
+Also see the constructor's last parameter **accessOrder** - the ordering mode - true for access-order, false for insertion-order .

     LinkedHashMap cache = new LinkedHashMap<>(size, 0.75f, true) {
             @Override